Rules Common for all NJFCC Competitions

 - Ornithological: This category consists of birds as the main subject.

 - Zoological: This category includes all animals except for birds.
 Basically, if it walks, crawls, flies or swims, it is an animal and must be entered in the Zoological category.

 - The presence of scientific bands on wild animals is acceptable.

 - Human elements, or hand-of-man, shall not be present except on the rare occasion where those elements enhance the nature story.
 Hand-of-man is anything that is manmade or the result of human action.
 Fences, posts, wires, cut grass, roads, cut wood, walks are examples of manmade.
 People are manmade

 - Photographs of domesticated animals, mounted specimens and obviously set arrangements are not acceptable.
 Farm animals are considered to be domesticated.
-If an animal is an exotic pet, it must be taken in a natural setting – no bars, fences or man-made objects.
+If an animal is an exotic pet or a zoo animal, it must be taken in a natural setting – no bars, fences or man-made objects.
 Examples of exotic pets are chimpanzees, alligators, alpacas, etc.